Yes, I know it’s not quite ‘soup time’ yet!

 Sprinkle each serving with grated parmesan cheese if desired, just before serving.

-Original recipe and photo by: Geraldine Hartman.
+Recipe and photo by: Geraldine Hartman.
+Revised August 2013.
 All rights reserved.